jamalafzali/Latent-GAN/README.md

 # Latent-GAN
 The files are split into Tracers and Velocity Fields above.
 Each folder contains the finalised models trained as part of this study.

-To test the models, find the _predictAllAE.py_ or _predictAllGAN.py_ files in the respective models folder (Note: You will neeed to update the folder location to match your own data).
+To test the models, find the _predictAllAE.py_ or _predictAllGAN.py_ files in the respective models folder (Note: You will need to update the folder location to match your own data).

 ## Breakdown of files